alonshrestha/stechalon.com/_posts/2020-11-07-web-hosting-nepal.md

 These terms are nothing but just a hosting service categorized for you according to your website types.

-Let me explain these terms in short for you.
-If you already know what these terms mean then you can [skip this part](https://stechalon.com/web-hosting-nepal#reseller-hosting).
+Let me explain these terms in short.
+If you know what these terms mean then you can [skip this part](https://stechalon.com/web-hosting-nepal#reseller-hosting).

 ### Shared Hosting (For Beginners)
 In shared hosting, single server resources are being shared with multiple users.
 The individual user hosting their website on this server has no idea about other users hosting their websites on the same server.
 Individual customers will have a limited number of resources.

+I suggest you to use this kind of hosting if you have light weight website or a beginner wordpress blogger.

 ### VPS: Virtual Private Server (For Professional)
 VPS is still similar to shared hosting with optimized performance.
 In this case, your website shares a server with other websites.
 This kind of server is partitioned into different virtualized servers.
 Simply to understand this kind of server is rented out and operates as independent servers from one another.

+This will be best for hosting multiple websites sharing a same server.
+Also, good to go with the website application using many resources.

 ### Dedicated Hosting (For Business)
 In dedicated hosting, a single business customer has complete access and control over the server.
 Security and performance are more optimized and expensive than other hosting plans.

+Select this plan if your website needs personal server with full resources.
 ### Reseller Hosting
 About reseller hosting, from the name itself, it’s clear.
 The reseller purchases the host’s services at a wholesale rate and then sells them to customers.
 This hosting is possibly a profit base plan.
 Now, it’s you to select the service depending upon how much budget you have and which service best fits your website.

-I have nearly hosted **100 websites** and reviewed most of the hosting services of Nepal.
+I have hosted different types of websites and used most of the hosting services of Nepal.
 Read this article in-depth so that you can save money, and pick up the right web host plan.

 If you have better suggestions than mentioned below companies then please let me know in the comment below.